popphp/pop-dom/README.md

 </div>
 ```

-### Using a configuration array to construct a complex DOM node fragment
+### Use a config array to construct a complex DOM node fragment

 ```php
 $children = [